uriel1998/networkcontrol-wicd-networkmanager/README.md

 Again, the separator character(s) can be anything you like - they just can't appear in any SSIDs you've configured.

+## Debugging - What if my scripts don't run?

+If commands are not being executed, your problem may be that WICD (and perhaps network-manager) are running any script commands *as the root user*.
+You can get around this by using

+su -l USERNAME /command/to/execute

+in networkcontrol.conf

 ## WICD Installation